EnergyTransition/pyESDL/README.md

 ## Changes

+## Version 24.11.1
+- Downgrade pyEcore to 0.13.2 again, due to error with rows in tables

 ## Version 24.11
 - Update build system and dependencies
 - Fix wrong import in `support_functions` on Python > 3.12